Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 **FengYun**

 - The only satellite broadcasting HRPT is **Fengyun 3C**, it is a fairly special case.
 It is the last surviving member of the FengYun 3 constellation still broadcasting in the L-band, due to a severe power supply failure **it only broadcasts when it sees China**.
-- It broadcasts a FengYun AHRPT signal, which - much like MetOp AHRPT - has Reed-Solomon FEC, but unlike any other satellite in L-band **it broadcasts a true color channel** (The rest can only do RGB composites) - exactly what you would see with your eyes if you stood right next to the satellite.
+- It broadcasts a FengYun AHRPT signal, which - much like MetOp AHRPT - has Reed-Solomon FEC, but unlike any other satellite in L-band **it broadcasts true color** (The rest can only do false color RGB composites) - exactly what you would see with your eyes if you stood right next to the satellite.
-- Another simmilarity with MetOp is its lacking carrier wave, meaningyou have to go solely by the SNR as well.
+- Another simmilarity with MetOp is its lacking carrier wave, meaning you have to go solely by the SNR as well.
 - The signal is quite wide and has a much higher symbol rate in comparison to the rest of the satellites mentioned here, meaning you can not use a standard RTL-SDR dongle to receive it.